 Thanksgiving Roast Turkey Breast

-Sharing my Thanksgiving Roast Turkey Breast today!
-This is a perfect option if you don’t want to cook the whole bird.
-Done in 90 minutes packed with amazing Thanksgiving flavor!
+This Thanksgiving Roast Turkey Breast is perfect if you don’t want to cook the entire bird this year.
+Done in 90 minutes and packed with amazing Thanksgiving flavor!

 Thanksgiving turkey made easy!
 If you are cooking for a smaller crowd or don’t want to mess with the whole bird, this roast turkey is the perfect option for you.
 Let’s be honest, you’ve also got to make the mashed potatoes, dinner rolls and no bake cheesecake!
 Let me save you a little time 🙂